openpnp/openpnp/Setup-and-Calibration_Camera-Lighting.md

 As soon as a **Light Actuator** is assigned, the Camera View will display a new overlay light symbol in the upper right corner.
 It shows the camera light status and can be clicked to turn the light on or off:

 ![CameraViewLightOnOff](https://user-images.githubusercontent.com/9963310/103424966-9e2c5e80-4baf-11eb-8eac-a20844fed4e8.gif)

+# Test The Lights

+As soon as a light actuator is assigned to the camera, a "sun" symbol appears in the top right corner camera view.
+Click on it to toggle the camera light.

+Alternatively, go to Main Window -> Machine Controls -> Actuators and click the button named after the created Actuator.
+Your lights should come on.
+Click it again and they should turn off.
+If this doesn't work, adjust your settings until it does, or ask for help.

 # Use in the ImageCapture Stage